AlvinWjy25/end-to-end-price-intel-ebay/readme.md

 ## Why this project

 Light novel listings on eBay are notoriously inconsistent: sellers mix official releases, unofficial reprints/bootlegs, single volumes, and box sets under near-identical titles, with price ranging from $3 to $2,000 for what looks like "the same item" at a glance.
 This project builds a pipeline to disambiguate that automatically — first by extracting reliable structured signal from noisy title/description text, then by scoring risk and predicting price on top of it.

+This project is built to classify if a light novel listing is an official light novel listing or not, and predict the price of an official light novel listing, given the region and condition of the item.

 ## Current status